Hello Sweet Friend:

 And I still believe in trying to accomplish what I can every day, but if I need a lazy day that is spent mostly in pajamas, huddled under blankets with a good book then I provide.
 Because that’s an act of self-care too.
 Which counts as an accomplishment in my books.
 The list goes on.

 The only thing set in stone is the desire to support my well-being and the love required to make that happen.
 Everything else falls into place around those ideals.

-When you’re open to discovering new ways to thrive and making adjustments as needed then we’ve truly created a lifestyle built on self-love and respect – you really deserve that!
+When you’re open to discovering new ways to thrive and making adjustments as needed then you’ve truly created a lifestyle built on self-love and respect.
+That’s what sustainability looks like.
+And you really deserve that!

 Health and love,

 Thought of the day: Be patient and kind to yourself.

 Ms. Health-Esteem wouldn’t be possible without you!
 I’m so grateful that you make it possible for me to share free weekly self-love, self-care and healthy lifestyle inspiration.
 Thank you!

 If “How to Make A Healthy Lifestyle Sustainable” was your first Ms. Health-Esteem article, thank you tons for reading it and welcome to the Health-Esteemie family <3.

 Here’s how you can provide a little extra support for this site:

 Subscribe for freebies, extra inspiration, and much more!